infinitepower18/WSA-Sideloader/PrivacyPolicy.md

 Network functionality is only used to check for the latest WSA Sideloader version upon application launch.
 Your current version is not collected or transmitted, the application simply checks a text file online containing the latest version number and compares it to the current version number.

-Source code is available if you want to see how the application works.
-Should you have any questions please contact me at https://forms.gle/Fkbyh7WRX17mQ7dW9
+Source code is available if you want to take a look at how the application works.
+Should you have any questions regarding this policy, please contact me at https://forms.gle/Fkbyh7WRX17mQ7dW9